Ahmad Massoud

-Ahmad Massoud (Note: احمد مسعود, /prs/) (born 10 July 1989) is an Afghan politician and military leader who is the founder and leader of the National Resistance Front (NRF) since 2021.
-He is the eldest son of prominent Afghan military commander Ahmad Shah Massoud.
+Ahmad Massoud (Note: احمد مسعود, /prs/) (born 10 July 1989) is an Afghan politician who is the founder and leader of the resistance group National Resistance Front (NRF) since 2021.
+He is the eldest child and only son of military commander Ahmad Shah Massoud.

+Born to a Tajik Sunni Muslim family, Massoud was trained at the Royal Military Academy Sandhurst.
+He launched his political movement in September 2019 opposing President Ashraf Ghani.
+Massoud was a staunch critic of the Afghan peace process between the Taliban and the United States, correctly predicting that it would result in the overthrow of the Islamic Republic by the Taliban in the future.
+After the fall of Kabul in 2021, Massoud formed the NRF in Panjshir and initiated the republican insurgency against the Taliban.
+After the Taliban seized control of Panjshir, Massoud evacuated towards Tajikistan and later relocated to France where he continues to lead NRF political activities.

-On 5 September 2019, he was declared his father's successor at his mausoleum in the Panjshir Valley.
-After the Taliban seized control of Panjshir Valley on 6 September 2021, Massoud evacuated towards Tajikistan.
-Massoud has since been leading the NRF operations from inside Tajikistan and participated in the Vienna conferences in working towards a democratic state in Afghanistan.
-The meetings brought together leading Afghan anti-Taliban figures, women's rights activists, and civil society representatives.
+A supporter of a decentralized Afghanistan, Massoud is considered the leading Afghan opposition figure to the Taliban.
+He has participated in several conferences in working towards a democratic state in Afghanistan and bringing together leading Afghan anti-Taliban leaders, women's rights activists, and civil society representatives.

 Early life and education

 Ahmad Massoud was born into an ethnic Tajik family in 1989.
 He is the only son and the oldest of Ahmad Shah Massoud's six children.
+His grandfather Dost Muhammad Khan, was a colonel in the Royal Afghan Army and is buried in Peshawar, Pakistan.

 After attending high school in Iran, Massoud trained at the Royal Military Academy Sandhurst.
 In 2012, he commenced an undergraduate degree in war studies at King's College London, where he obtained his bachelor's degree in 2015.
 He obtained his master's degree in international politics from City, University of London in 2016.
 His undergraduate and postgraduate dissertation topics were the Taliban.
-Massoud was also fond of reading Persian poetry in his teenage.
+Massoud was also fond of reading Persian poetry in his teenage years.

-Career

 Massoud later returned to Afghanistan and in November 2016, was appointed CEO of the Massoud Foundation.

-Since March 2019, Massoud entered politics, a widely anticipated move for one referred to in Panjshir as the "predestined."
+Political career

+In September 2019, Massoud launched his political movement in a rally in Panjshir attended by over 30,000 people."
 He has endorsed his father's idea of a Swiss model for internal power relations in Afghanistan, saying that the decentralization of government and the de-concentration of power from Kabul would give a more efficient allocation of resources and authority to provinces in the country, thereby bringing prosperity and stability to the country as a whole.

+Massoud had been critical of President Ashraf Ghani and objected to the direction of the Afghan peace process in 2019, which he believed did not represent the interests of all Afghans.
+In September of that year, he announced the creation of a new coalition of mujahideen leaders modeled on the Northern Alliance that had resisted the Taliban in the 1990s.

+In March 2021, Massoud called upon Ghani to step down as president "for the sake of Afghanistan".